ShehzadMohammed/Review-Trackers-Project/README.md

 Every workflow should be cyclical; in this fashion, this workflow has one initiation and one termination(as per requirement) resetting each time while having running workflows ~ very useful to run experimental environments(or pre-pre-pre production on an accelerator project).

+Usage:
+ - Provide a your azure credenetials, storage account name, and storage account access key for the initialization.
+This Storage Account must contain a container by the name: remotestatecontainer.
-Usage need: Once initiated, you have to update the storage account secret with the newly generated values.
+ - Once initiated, you have to update the storage account secret with the newly generated values.
 This is the biggest limitation to move to github actions from jenkins because github actions runners can not properly compile powershell due to some WSL issues.
 So the only work around is to intiate in an already existing storage account then migrate or another way would be to  use a selfhosted runner. ~ I went for the former and more time effecient version.

 ## Python